-TORQUE 4.0 scales to newer, larger systems and can handle larger numbers of jobs, nodes, and commands per second.
-Some of the features TORQUE 4.0 offers include the following: pbs_server is now multi-threaded, RPP/UDP is no longer used, mom reporting can be organized into hierarchies, job reporting can be divided into a tree structure, and many other smaller yet significant changes.
-The following two sections (New Feature Highlights and New Feature Details) offer more information about what TORQUE 4.0 has to offer.
+TORQUE scales to newer, larger systems and can handle larger numbers of jobs, nodes, and commands per second.
+Some of the features TORQUE 4.0.2 offers include the following: pbs_server has improved request handling and is now multi-threaded, RPP/UDP is no longer used, mom reporting can be organized into hierarchies, job reporting can be divided into a tree structure, and many other smaller yet significant changes.
+The following two sections (New Feature Highlights and New Feature Details) provide more information about what TORQUE 4.0.2 has to offer.